 Women who meet the qualifications for egg donation have multiple options to consider when choosing an egg donation program.
-There are agencies like Egg Donor Solutions (EDS) that match compatible donors and intended parents (IPs) for fresh donation cycles, egg banks from which IPs can purchase frozen eggs, and in-house programs at fertility clinics, which may coordinate either fresh or frozen donation cycles.
+There are agencies like Egg Donor & Surrogate Solutions (ED & SS) that match compatible donors and intended parents (IPs) for fresh donation cycles, egg banks from which IPs can purchase frozen eggs, and in-house programs at fertility clinics, which may coordinate either fresh or frozen donation cycles.

 As a potential donor, it’s important to understand the different options available, so you can choose the program that is right for you.
 Below we outline several things to keep in mind when choosing an egg donation program.